RadicalRohit/RadicalRohit/README.md

 2. **Bottle Regeneration Ai model** The project started with a challenge of creating 1000 novel bottle design for water packaging company 'AquaAwareness'.
 We develop an Ai model trained on 500 bottles img dataset and successfully deployed on Google Colab.
 It took 3 months of research and several white papers to solve such Ai challenges.
 The project experience is now been implemented in developing Radical Sphere an ai powered image generative designing tool.

-3. 🌩 🖨 🏭 **[Cloud Printing Factory](https://www.cloudprintingfactory.com/):** CloudPrintingFactory.com is a web app that allows users to upload their designs and have them printed.
+3. 🌩 🖨 🏭 **[Cloud Printing Factory](https://www.cloudprintingfactory.com/)**  is a web app that allows users to upload their designs and have them printed.
 The app connects user with local printers and allows them to choose the printer that best suits their needs.

-4. 🐕 **[Findoma.in](https://www.findoma.in/):** Findoma.in is a domain registrar.
+4. 🐕 **[Findoma.in](https://www.findoma.in/)** is a domain registrar.
 It allows users to register domains and manage their DNS records.

-5. 🗺 **[Extended Maps](https://www.instagram.com/extendedmaps/):** Extended Maps is an Instagram page that I created to share my passion for maps and data visualization.
+5. 🗺 **[Extended Maps](https://www.instagram.com/extendedmaps/)** is an Instagram page that I created to share my passion for maps and data visualization.
 I post maps and data visualizations that I find interesting, and I also create my own maps and data visualizations.

 6. 🧮 **[MathBoard]()** is an iOS keyboard calculator app.
 Perfect for anyone who needs a quick way to do maths on the go.